FAQ

 Can current UCR students apply to University Honors?

 Yes.
 Current first-year and second-year UCR students with a cumulative GPA of 3.5 or higher at the end of winter quarter will be invited to apply.
-However, current third-year and fourth-year students are not eligible.
 Admission will be contingent upon final GPA calculations at the conclusion of spring quarter.
+However, current third-year and fourth-year students are not eligible due to a required minimum of two years remaining at UCR needed to complete the Honors Capstone Project.

 -